xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

 Skill Requirements
 ------------------

-This article assumes that you are already capable of:
+This post assumes that you are already capable of:

 1. You have a Linux environment (either dual-boot/virtual machine/VPS is fine).
 2. You know how to use common Linux commands (`cd`, `ls`, etc), know how to install packages on your Linux OS (`apt`, `yum`, etc), and know how to use at least one editor (either graphical editors like `gedit` or `vscode`, or commandline ones like `vim` or `nano`).
 If you don't know how to do this, please have a look at [this guide](https://ryanstutorials.net/linuxtutorial/).